 This increases the chances of getting the job as it will help you know how to organize and present your skills in your application and during the oral interview.
 You need to go through the job description thoroughly so as to know the skills and qualifications that are relevant to the post.
 Also try to know about the company as much as possible to be well equipped on the best way to tackle their interview questions.

-3. Have a Profile
+3. Have a Detailed Profile

 Do you want to cut down the stress of searching for job?
 Then there’s something interesting you can do: make yourself well known to recruiting firms without necessarily being seen by creating a personal profile.
 In many organizations, there exists a career page.
-To save yourself the trouble of searching for a job, go ahead and fill the candidate profiles as per our qualifications.
-Do these even if the organization does not have vacancies at that time.
+To save yourself the trouble of searching for a job, go ahead and fill the candidate profiles giving clear details of your qualifications.
+Do this, even if the organization does not have vacancies at the meantime.
 This will help you to be among the first to be contacted for an interview whenever there is/are opening(s) in the future.

-5. Ask your Former Teachers
+5. Ask your Former Tutors